nucypher/nucypher/docs/source/application_development/porter.rst

 .. note::

-    By default the Porter service will run on port 9155, unless specified otherwise.
+    If running the Porter service using Docker or Docker Compose, it will run on port 80 (HTTP) or 443 (HTTPS).
+If running via the CLI the default port is 9155, unless specified otherwise via the ``--http-port`` option.

 Security
 ^^^^^^^^